All Positions

 Förster energy transfer

 Förster Resonant Energy Transfer (FRET) is a fundamental phenomenon that described the exchange of energy between two atoms (the “donor” and the “acceptor”).
 Initially one of the atoms is in the excited state and the other is in the ground state.
 In the final state this situation is reversed.
-FRET is important in many processes, for example in photosynthesis and to track interactions between proteins.
-In free space, FRET strongly depends on the relative positions of the donor and the acceptor: if they are far apart the FRET rate, the rate at which the energy transfers, is dominated by radiation and decreases as r-2, but in the near field it drops at r-4 or r-6 depending on the orientation of the dipoles.
-The FRET rate also depends strongly on the environment, particularly if this environment has features that are comparable to the wavelength.
+FRET is important in many processes, such as photosynthesis and protein-protein interactions.
+In free space, FRET strongly depends on the distance of the donor and the acceptor: if they are far apart, the “FRET rate” is dominated by radiation and decreases as r-2, but in the near field a much stronger contribution dropping as r-4 or r-6 depending on the orientation of the dipoles is dominant.
+The FRET rate also depends strongly on the environment, particularly if it has features that are comparable to the wavelength.
+The manipulation of FRET with the environment is in its infancy, but could lead to new applications ranging from higher density quantum computing or photonic chips all the way to new bio-imaging technologies.
 Doing systematic experiments on the FRET rate at optical wavelengths is very difficult because it requires submicrometer positioning in well-controlled environments.
-We have shown that such experiments can be carried out using microwaves and terahertz radiation.
+We have shown that such experiments can instead be carried out using microwaves and terahertz radiation with much better control.

 Option 3